anne-marziale/anne-marziale/README.md

 --------------------------------------------------------------------------------------------------------------

-Current student from Wild Code School, I look forward to being able to put into practice the knowledge I acquired during my training at the Wild Code School 😃 .
+Current student from the Wild Code School, I look forward to being able to put into practice the knowledge I acquired during my training at the Wild Code School 😃 .

 👩‍💻  Learning of web development in self managed quests, in team projects management and taking part in hackathons.